Google Translate Disclaimer

 Regulations

 Regulations that apply to hunting and trapping in Saskatchewan are The Wildlife Act, 1998; The Wildlife Regulations, 1981; The Open Season Game Regulations, 2009; The Wildlife Management Zones and Special Areas Boundaries Regulations, 1990; The Fur Animals Open Seasons Regulations, The Firearm Safety/Hunter Education Regulations, 2009, The Dog Training Regulations 1982, the Outfitter and Guide Regulations 2004; The Migratory Birds Convention act, 1994; and The Migratory Birds Regulations.
-A summary of the regulations is available, and hunters should review the document.
+A summary of the regulations is available in the Hunters Guide.

 We need your feedback to improve saskatchewan.ca.
 Help us improve